AlexanderCannon/byop/README.md

 It's essential to do contract testing for external dependencies, and I would argue, to get a good picture of the overall application.

-Integration tests, or _testing the app as it is used_ are a great way to ensure the application is still going to work for users.
+Integration tests, or _"testing the app as it is used"_ is a great way to ensure the application is still going to work for users.

 So what am I using to test my application?

 #### 🛡Unit testing

 The type of testing that everyone should be familiar with, and also arguably the least valuable.
-Unit testing allows you to ensure that functionality is as you expect it.
+Unit testing allows you to ensure that an individual function works is as you expect it.

 I'm running all of my tests with Jest, which has a big pile of configuration allowing it to run all your tests.
-You can see the config I am running in my [jest config](/jest.config.js).
+You can see the config I am running in my [Jest config](/jest.config.js).

-For unit tests, jest will happily run without any configuration.
+For unit tests, Jest will happily run without any configuration.
 In this app the only place they particularly useful to me is in my [utils](/src/utils/index.ts).
 If I had a complex state or was using a lot of functions outside of my React they would definitely have an important place in component testing.
 To see samples of my unit tests you can check the [test file]([utils](/src/utils/__test__/index.spec.ts)) for my utils.

 You might also spot that all of my tests live in folders called `__tests__`, this is personal preference, and there is no right or wrong place to put them, just move stuff around till you feel comfortable.